 Our timetable is available from all staffed stations served by Grand Central and online at grandcentralrail.com.
 Our timetable changes twice a year.

-On the day you are travelling you can access up to date information on service alterations at nationalrail.com, or by calling National Rail Enquiries on 03457 48 49 50.
-For live departure and arrival times direct to your mobile visit our mobile site.
+On the day you are travelling you can access up to date information on service alterations at nationalrail.co.uk, or by calling National Rail Enquiries on 03457 48 49 50.
+For live departure and arrival times please check the Grand Central website or app.
 You can also follow Grand Central updates on Twitter at @GC_Rail.